 Head Gestures & Other Switch Options

 So with "Screen" you can use your iPad just like you would when using a switch, but the touch screen itself acts as a large interactive switch.
-It's such a simple idea that it's kind of surprising we're only getting this feature in iOS7!

 And with "Camera" you control the cursor on the screen with a move of your head from left to right.
 You get to choose which movements control which features in the settings.
 For more information and a walk through on using head gestures to control the iPad, watch this video below: